 Orange is a technical route with some tough climbs, and some tougher descents.
-There are a few sections that I would consider to be downhill, and one that I still haven’t got the nerves to run.
+There are a few sections that I would consider to be downhill.
+It has seen a lot of trail development in 2020 by Halmstad MTB club.
+It now features some berms and jumps.
 It’s a pretty dry trail, and it has some lovely sections that can be really beautiful given the right light.
 Be ready for a workout.
 GPX Files.

 We started Orange from the Torvsjön side, up what is known as Hästbacken, or the horse hill.
 As it’s a popular route to ride horses.
 Not subtle, I know.
 This climb is tough, not just because it is steep, but because the horses have knocked rocks free so grip is a challenge.
 There are two orange marked offshoots during the climb, I recommend staying on the main trail.